-For the purpose of our audit we used overall Group materiality of approximately 5% of the Group's

-We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole.

-We chose group profit before tax because, in our view, it is the benchmark against which the performance of the Group is most commonly measured.
-We utilised a 5% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.
+- For the purpose of our audit we used overall Group materiality of \$4.1 million, which represents approximately 5% of the Group's profit before tax. - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. - We chose Group profit before tax because, in our view, it is the benchmark against which the performance of the Group is most commonly measured. - We utilised a 5% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.